Rips filtrations for quasi-metric spaces and asymmetric functions with stability results: Introduction

-The Rips filtration is an increasing sequence of simplicial clique complexes built on a metric space to add topological structure to an otherwise disconnected set of points.
-The persistent homology of the Rips filtration is widely used in applied topology because it encodes useful information about the topology of the underlying metric space (\cite{chazal2009gromov, ghrist2008barcodes, lee2011discriminative, xia2014persistent}).
+The Rips filtration over a finite metric space $(X,d)$ is a filtration of simplicial complexes $\{\Rips(X,d)_t\}_{t \in [0,\infty)}$, where $\Rips(X,d)_t$ is the clique complex over the graph whose vertex set is $X$ and edge set $\{[x,y]:d(x,y)\leq t\}$.
+It adds topological structure to an otherwise disconnected set of points.
+The persistent homology of the Rips filtration is widely used in topological data analysis because it encodes useful information about the geometry and topology of the underlying metric space (\cite{chazal2009gromov, ghrist2008barcodes, lee2011discriminative, xia2014persistent}).
 There are many potential applications for studying data whose structure is a quasi-metric space.
-Examples includes the web hyperlink quasi-metric space and quasi-metrics induced from weighted directed graphs found throughout science (for example, biological interaction graphs \cite{klamt2009computing} or the connections in neural systems \cite{kaiser2011tutorial, BBP}).
-We wish to extend existing methods in applied topology for use on quasi-metric spaces.
-In this paper we utilise the asymmetry of the distance function to construct four different analogs of the persistent homology of the Rips filtration for use on quasi-metric spaces.
+Examples includes the web hyperlink quasi-metric space, road networks, and quasi-metrics induced from weighted directed graphs found throughout science (for example, biological interaction graphs \cite{klamt2009computing} or the connections in neural systems \cite{kaiser2011tutorial, BBP}).
+More generally we wish to define and show stability of Rips filtrations for sublevel sets of any (not necessarily symmetric) function $f:X\times X\to \R$.

-The Rips filtration over finite metric space $X$ is a filtration of simplicial complexes $\{\Rips(X)_t\}_{t \in [0,\infty)}$ where $\Rips(x)_t$ is the clique complex over the graph containing edges $\{[x,y]:d(x,y)\leq t\}$.
-From the Rips filtration is we produce a persistence module (or a discrete summary of the persistence module in the form of a barcode or persistence diagram) which describes its persistent homology.